WilliamJPriest/GO-CLI-Checklist/readme.md

 ```

-Type the name of action you wish to use, it is not case-sensitive
+Type the name of the action you wish to use, it is not case-sensitive

 i.e read